-The condition commonly known as Cot Death results in the death of 500 babies every year in the UK.
-In the vast majority of cases the baby dies during sleeping, however SIDS (Sudden Infant Death Syndrome) does not exclusively affect sleeping babies.
-As SIDS has no exact cause, paediatricians stress that the advice given is best practice and not a guarantee.
-Some medical professionals even go as far to say the condition is genetic and non-preventable.
-In all cases though, a new mattress is recommended to be considered safe.
+The condition commonly known as Cot Death results in the death of 500 babies annually in the UK.
+In the vast majority of cases, the baby dies during sleeping.
+However, SIDS (Sudden Infant Death Syndrome) does not exclusively affect sleeping babies.
+As SIDS has no exact cause, paediatricians stress that the advice is best practice and not a guarantee.
+Some medical professionals even go as far as to say the condition is genetic and non-preventable.
+In all cases, though, a new mattress is recommended to be considered safe.

 Who is most susceptible to SIDS?

 Almost all deaths attributed to SIDS occur during the first year of life, with 90% of these deaths occurring between 0-6 months.
 In gender terms, the condition is more common in boys than girls, which remains unexplained.
 Babies born before 39 weeks are also at a higher risk than those born after this period.

 Your natural instinct as a parent would be to remove the used mattress in order to protect your baby.
 Although a direct link between used mattresses and SIDS cannot be shown, replacing your baby's old mattress with a brand-new one is suggested, especially if the used mattress was obtained from another household.

 The best course of action would be to get a brand-new mattress, even if some doctors have said that SIDS is probably not caused by used mattresses.

 Additionally, be sure to keep in mind the following guidelines, provided by doctors to guarantee the safety of the mattress you use for your baby:

 #1.
 Mattresses need to be clean

 A baby's mattress must be washed frequently.
 The mattress may be thoroughly and easily cleaned thanks to the removable covers.
 The advice is to get mattresses with PVC coverings that are detachable and washable.